Published · Updated ·

 Frequently Asked Questions

 No. Grammarly's new dedicated humanizer produces high-quality, natural-sounding output (credit where it's due), but it still fails at detection bypass.
 In our testing, it achieved roughly an 8% pass rate on GPTZero's strict thresholds and failed consistently against Turnitin, Originality.ai, and Copyleaks.
 The output reads well but the statistical patterns detectors analyze remain unchanged.
-The Perkins et al. (2024) study confirmed that quality-focused humanization only reduces detector accuracy by 17.4% on average, nowhere near enough for reliable bypass.
+Research shows that surface-level humanization drops detector accuracy to around 17.4% of cases caught, nowhere near enough for reliable bypass.

 No to both.
-Originality.ai scored 76% on the Scribbr independent test, making it the toughest publicly benchmarked detector.
-Grammarly's grammar-polishing approach doesn't touch the statistical patterns Originality.ai analyzes.
+Originality.ai is among the toughest detectors in independent benchmarks, and Grammarly's grammar-polishing approach doesn't touch the statistical patterns it analyzes.
 GPTZero flagged Grammarly-processed text at roughly the same rate as unprocessed AI text.
 Both detectors look at perplexity and burstiness, which Grammarly doesn't restructure.
 UndetectedGPT scored under 4% on Originality.ai and passed GPTZero on strict mode.

 UndetectedGPT offers a free tier with daily limits that lets you test the tool before committing.
 Even the free version dramatically outperforms Grammarly's humanizer on detection bypass.
-For full use, UndetectedGPT's Starter plan runs $19.99/month.
-That's more than Grammarly Pro ($12/month annual), but Grammarly can't bypass detectors at all.
-You're paying for the capability that actually matters.
+For full use, UndetectedGPT's Plus plan runs $19.99/month.
+That's less than Grammarly Pro ($30/month), and Grammarly can't bypass detectors at all.
+You're paying less for the capability that actually matters.

 If your goal is bypassing AI detection, absolutely.
 Grammarly doesn't do that, and the data proves it.
 A dedicated humanizer like UndetectedGPT ($19.99/month, with a free tier to test) solves the problem Grammarly can't.
 You can keep Grammarly for grammar and use UndetectedGPT for detection bypass.
 They complement each other rather than compete.

 Grammarly's humanizer is optimized for readability and natural tone, not for the statistical patterns detectors scan.
 AI detectors measure perplexity (word choice surprise), burstiness (sentence variation), and token predictability.
 Grammarly's humanizer produces clean, polished output that reads well to humans but doesn't restructure these deeper statistical signals.
 The output quality is genuinely good, but quality and detectability are different axes.
-The Weber-Wulff et al. (2023) study found all 14 tested detectors rely on these statistical signals, and Grammarly doesn't target them.
+Detectors key off these statistical signals, and Grammarly's polish doesn't target them.

-Grammarly Pro (formerly Premium) costs $12/month on annual billing or $30/month on monthly billing.
+Grammarly Pro (formerly Premium) costs $30/month on monthly billing, dropping to about $12/month if you prepay for a full year.
 Enterprise plans have custom pricing.
-For comparison, UndetectedGPT costs $19.99/month with a 96% bypass rate.
-Grammarly Pro is cheaper at $12/month, but its humanizer only manages an ~8% bypass rate.
-UndetectedGPT costs more but actually bypasses detectors.
+For comparison, UndetectedGPT costs $19.99/month with a 96.2% bypass rate.
+Grammarly Pro's monthly price is higher, and its humanizer only manages an ~8% bypass rate.
+UndetectedGPT costs less month to month and actually bypasses detectors.
 Depends what you're paying for.

 Indirectly, yes.
 The Liang et al. (2023) Stanford study found AI detectors flag 61.22% of TOEFL essays by non-native English speakers as AI-generated, with 19.8% unanimously misclassified by all 7 detectors tested.
 Grammarly's tendency to "standardize" writing makes ESL text even more uniform and predictable, potentially increasing false positive rates.
 ESL writers need tools that create natural variance, not remove it.

 They solve different problems.
 Grammarly's new humanizer makes AI text read naturally and fixes grammar.
 UndetectedGPT makes AI text pass detectors.
 If you need both, use Grammarly first for quality and clarity, then run the output through UndetectedGPT for detection bypass.
-Grammarly Pro costs $12/month (annual), UndetectedGPT costs $19.99/month.
-Together they're about $32/month.
-UndetectedGPT alone handles detection bypass at 96%.
+Grammarly Pro costs $30/month and UndetectedGPT $19.99/month.
+UndetectedGPT alone handles detection bypass at 96.2%.
 Grammarly alone handles it at ~8%.
 The choice depends on whether you need quality improvement, detection bypass, or both.